aaamourao/noisepy/README.md

 tools.
 Thus, it will be part of a broader development-creative environment for glitch artists

+> May the 4th be with you:
+> I'm migrating the code to a new archtecture, and it is not completed.
+> However, I commited for registering each step.
+So the last changeset
+> is broken.

 # Noisepy Setup

 Check if **Python 3.5** is installed on your system. *Virtualenv* will